-It was suggested for instance, that you could add a passing “blimp” in the sky with your name emblazoned along it, or write your website name across the shirt or blouse of your model.
+It was suggested for instance, that you could add a passing "blimp" in the sky with your name emblazoned along it.
+Perhaps write your website name across the shirt or blouse of your model.
 Once you get the hang of Photoshop you can really be as creative as you like when you add a watermark to your images.

-For now, I will simply show you where to start, and how to add a watermark using simple text, plus how to record in “Actions” for easy future use.
-Please note, this will work in all versions of Photoshop from CS to the latest version.
-It will also work in many other image editing programs.
+For now, I will simply show you where to start, and how to add a watermark using simple text.
+Plus I'll show you how to record the process in "Actions" for easy future use.
+Please note, this will work in all versions of Photoshop from CS to the latest version of CC.
+It will also work in many other image editing programs including Lightroom.

 Now, this is far too bold so we need to "soften" it or blend it in.
 Highlight the text again (still with the text tool, click in front of the first letter and drag along until all highlighted), and then go to, in the top menu;

 A new box will appear with all sorts of options like drop shadows, outer glow etc. You can get creative but in general you simply want a basic watermark that will just do the job.
 Anything too distracting and people are looking at your watermark artwork rather than your photography!

 All you need to do is click and drag either of the opacity bars to the left.
 As you do so, you will see the text start to fade.
 See Fig.3.

 Once at a level of opacity that you think will suffice, just click OK .
 You are now left with a watermark on your image as in Fig.4.

 If you regularly add a watermark to your images, I suggest that you create a new Action thereby automating the process in the future.
 Now when you wish to add a watermark to many images, you can simply: